 Shipments from a third country entering into Norway and passing further

-A combined Entry Summary/Transit declaration could be lodged for shipments transported by road from the Customs Office of Entry to another Customs Office of Destination in Norway or further to a Customs Office of Destination in EU or Switzerland.
+A combined Entry Summary/Transit declaration could be lodged for shipments which are to be notified in NCTS and that are transported by road from the Customs Office of Entry to another Customs Office of Destination in Norway or further to a Customs Office of Destination in EU or Switzerland.
 In this way, you can use the transit procedure to the final destination within the security area.
 Then you shall enter the customs office code for the Customs Office of Entry in the fields Customs Office of Departure and Customs Office of Transit, and the customs office code for the final destination in the field Customs Office of Destination.
 If the consignment is to continue onwards from Norway to another country within the security area, the relevant Customs Office(s) of Transit shall be entered, in addition to the first Customs Office of Entry, in accordance with the regulations of the Transit Convention.

 When you use a combined Entry Summary / Transit Declaration, you must print out the accompanying document TSAD (Transit Security Accompanying Document) with the MRN and barcode specified.
 This shall accompany the transport.
 The transit movement shall be completed at the Customs Office of Destination in accordance with the transit procedures.

 Shipments to or from a third country through the EU (indirect transport)

 When you transport goods from Norway to a third country through the EU, you must ensure that an Exit Summary Declaration is lodged to the Customs Office of Exit in the EU.
 When you transport goods from a third country to Norway through the EU, you must ensure that an Entry Summary Declaration is lodged to the first Customs Office of Entry in the EU.